Introduction

 Key Features

-Section titled “Key Features”- High Performance: Multithreaded execution powered by Rust.
-Quickly pack systems with tens of thousands of atoms.
+Section titled “Key Features”- High Performance: Multi-threaded execution powered by Rust.
+Packing systems with tens of thousands of atoms completes in seconds.

-pip install fbtkto get a self-contained, high-speed Rust engine immediately. - Zero Configuration: No complex environment setup, path configurations, or version conflicts with other libraries like RDKit.
+pip install fbtk. - Zero Configuration: No tedious environment setup, path configurations, or version conflicts with other libraries (e.g., RDKit).

-- Built-in 3D Generation: 3D coordinate generation from SMILES is handled by the internal VSEPR + UFF engine, eliminating the need for external tools.
+- Built-in 3D Generation: 3D coordinate generation from SMILES is fully self-contained using an internal VSEPR + UFF engine, requiring no external tools.

-- Smart Relaxation: Quickly resolve atomic overlaps before MD production.
-The FIRE algorithm ensures stable structural optimization without system collapse.
+- Smart Relaxation: Rapidly resolve atomic overlaps before MD production.
+The FIRE algorithm reliably prevents system collapses.

-- Ecosystem Ready: Direct support for analyzing ASE Atoms objects and seamless conversion (
+- Ecosystem Ready: Native support for direct analysis and conversion (

 Standard Units

-Section titled “Standard Units”FBTK adopts unit systems commonly used in molecular dynamics:
+Section titled “Standard Units”FBTK adopts unit systems commonly used in MD simulations:

 - Distance: Å (Angstrom)